-We also accept that Jesus Christ has claimed us, through his death on the cross.
+We also accept that Jesus has claimed us, through his death on the cross.
 "I live by faith in the Son of God, who loved me and gave himself for me" (Galatians 2:20).
-When we accept what Jesus did for us, his claim on us becomes effective for us.
+When we accept what Jesus did for us, his claim on us becomes effective.
 Our sins are covered; they are forgiven.
 Our alienation is removed.
-The gulf between us and God is bridged.
+There is no gulf or chasm between us and God.